redpanda-data/redpanda-examples/README.md

 ### Ebooks microservices payments

-The Ebooks folder contains a Java app built with [Quarkus](https://quarkus.io/), which is a popular Java framework that uses Redpanda to power its Kafka dev service (see [this article](https://quarkus.io/guides/kafka-dev-services) for more details).
+The Ebooks directory contains a Java app built with [Quarkus](https://quarkus.io/), which is a popular Java framework that uses Redpanda to power its Kafka dev service (see [this article](https://quarkus.io/guides/kafka-dev-services) for more details).
 The Ebooks app implements a consumer which validates payments.

+### Kubernetes

 ### Spark